3 Days in Rome Itinerary: The Perfect First-Time Guide

 Italy - Train- Express Italy - Train- Express from Romefrom Rome

-Once at Termini, you’ll have to switch to the local metro trains to get to other stops in the city.
+Once at Termini, you can hop on the local metro trains to reach your hotel or other neighborhoods in Rome.

 If you are heading to the airport from the city, your Leonardo Express train will depart from either platform 23 or 24, which is on the far right side of Termini.